alliwar/apple_sentiment_analysis/README.md

 2. In-person engagement is key.
 People were thrilled about the temporary pop-up store that Apple created in downtown Austin.
 This gave consumers who otherwise might have been on the fence an opportunity to test the products for themselves while exploring downtown Austin.
 Translating that into the present-day, it’s recommended that Apple continues to find innovative retail pathways to create excitement around their products.

 3. Form and function are still the keys to making successful products.
 Conference attendees had negative remarks about the short battery life of apple items.
-The design of products is key to creating a positive user experience, and it is recommended that Apple continues to innovate their designs to maximize usability
+The design of products is key to creating a positive user experience, and it is recommended that Apple continues to innovate their designs to maximize usability.

 4. Positive sentiment often leads to direct sales.
 In the earnings report 2 weeks after the SXSW conference, Apple reported a 2% increase in iPhones sales and a 65% increase in iPad sales compared to the year prior.